 Supporting Egypt is a win-win, as it would guarantee that the US has a reliable partner to work with, especially when conflicts arise in the region.
 Egypt has, on several occasions, proved its mettle as a mediator between Israel and the Palestinians.
 Such support would also ensure Cairo’s commitment to continuing the economic and political reforms it has started which are in the interests of both the US and Egypt.
 Now is the time for the US to cooperate more with Egypt, not less.

-Shahira Amin is an independent journalist based in Cairo.
+Shahira Amin is a nonresident senior fellow at the Atlantic Council’s Scowcroft Middle East Security Initiative and an independent journalist based in Cairo.
 A former contributor to CNN’s Inside Africa, Amin has been covering the development in post-revolution Egypt for several outlets including Index on Censorship and Al-Monitor.
 Follow her on Twitter @sherryamin13.

 Thu, Mar 25, 2021